Sustainable Weight Loss: 12 Key Habits

 When you handle stress in healthy ways, you’re more likely to stay on track with your weight loss goals and feel better both mentally and physically.

 Having a plan makes healthy eating easier.
-Cook at home more often and prep meals in batches.
-Planning ahead helps you avoid last-minute unhealthy choices.
+Cooking at home more often and preping meals in batches – planning ahead – helps you avoid last-minute unhealthy choices.
 Keep healthy snacks on hand to curb cravings.

 Meal Prep Tips: